saltstack/salt/doc/topics/tutorials/multimaster.rst

 Multi Master Tutorial
 =====================

-As on Salt 0.16.0 the ability to connect minions to multiple masters has been made available.
+As of Salt 0.16.0, the ability to connect minions to multiple masters has been made available.
 The multi-master system allows for redundancy of Salt masters and facilitates multiple points of communication out to minions.
-When using a multi-master setup all masters are running hot, and any active master can be used to send commands out to the minions.
+When using a multi-master setup, all masters are running hot, and any active master can be used to send commands out to the minions.

-In 0.16.0 the masters do not share any information, keys need to be accepted on both masters and shared files need to be shared manually or use tools like the git fileserver backend to ensure that the file_roots are kept consistent.
+In 0.16.0, the masters do not share any information, keys need to be accepted on both masters, and shared files need to be shared manually or use tools like the git fileserver backend to ensure that the ``file_roots`` are kept consistent.

 Summary of Steps
 ----------------